ergoplatform/ergodocs/docs/node/platforms/index.md

 # Getting Started

 The Ergo Node is a critical piece of infrastructure developers will use to interact with the blockchain.
-If you're simply recommending a daily wallet we advice one of the options in the [wallets](/dev/wallet) page.
+If you're simply looking for a daily wallet we advise one of the options in the [wallets](/dev/wallet) page.
+(Ergo Mobile even has a cold-storage feature!)

 Supporting pages